 Dr Gillian Sparkes AM

-An experienced leader in complex stakeholder environments across multiple sectors, risks and settings through executive and non-executive roles, Dr Sparkes has a wealth of experience working with industry, community and government to care for and protect our environment.
-Dr Sparkes gained three decades of experience working in industries that interface with the environment and community, including in the manufacturing, industrial services, waste management and water industries, before becoming a senior public servant.
-This has enabled her to be an effective collaborator who has forged strong and productive partnerships between government, business, community and environmental stakeholders.
+Dr Sparkes has a distinguished career working with industry, community and government to care for and protect our environment.
+Dr Sparkes’ experience spans decades working in industries that interface with the environment and community, including in the manufacturing, industrial services, waste management and water industries, before becoming a senior public servant.